dazzabaijan/py_comp_model/README.md

     Pseudo-experiments(Toy Monte-Carlo) are generated with random variables to model the Gaussian uncertainty on the background prediction and the Poisson variation in the background and signal production of a collider experiment.

 ### Final year: Advanced Computational Physics

+- Computational Time Optimisation of the Ising Model: [[Code]](https://github.com/dazzabaijan/py_comp_model/blob/master/final_year/ising_mpi_method1.py) | [[Report]](https://github.com/dazzabaijan/py_comp_model/blob/master/final_year/ACP_report.pdf)

+  Simulated the 2D Ferromagnetic Ising Model using the Markov Chain Monte-Carlo(MCMC) Metropolis-Hastings algorithm.
+At the heart of the algorithm it uses the Importance Sampling  method to sample the "important" states from the states of a system according to the equilibrated Boltzmann probability distribution rather than sample them with equal probability.
+The observables of the simulation - energy, magnetisation, specific heat and susceptibility per spin - have been presented as a function of temperatures.
+The discussion on ensuring conditions such as detailed balance and ergodicity of the simulation is presented.
+The Numba Python library is used to optimise and accelerate the simulation.
+Moreover, two similar methods of domain decomposition are presented and performed using the mpi4py Python library.
+Finally, the computational speedup of these methods with respect to different parameters e.g. lattice dimension is presented and discuessed.